Wawa opens in Wilkes-Barre Township

 Click here to subscribe today or Login.

-WILKES-BARRE TWP. — As evidenced by the appearance of Wally Goose, the new Wawa on Route 309 in the Union Plaza has opened.
+WILKES-BARRE TWP. — As evidenced by the appearance of Wally Goose, the new Wawa on Route 309 in the Union Center has opened.

 But judging by the hundreds of customers that showed up Friday morning for the Grand Opening, you already knew that.